 - Random communication errors

-It may not be the best option for BMW owners who are just starting with DIY auto repair and are looking for a quick way to diagnose their BMW without worrying if they are going to cause more problems.
+It may not be the best option for BMW owners who are just starting with DIY auto repair and are looking for a quick way to diagnose their BMW without worrying if they will cause more problems.
 Worth considering if you are a BMW auto repair shop.

-There are several INAP alternatives out there that can diagnose all systems on BMW cars, yet they are a lot easier to use.
-While K+DCAN is a very powerful BMW tool, it is important to point out that it has a learning curve.
-The busy BMW owner may not want to spend hours (or days) trying to setup K+DCAN & INPA software.
+Several INAP alternatives can diagnose all systems on BMW cars, yet they are much easier to use.
+While K+DCAN is a powerful BMW tool, it is important to point out its learning curve.
+The busy BMW owner may not want to spend hours (or days) trying to set up K+DCAN & INPA software.

 - Very powerfully BMW Diagnostic scanner